-Power banks prove to be the lifeline for the lot of us who are often on the road.
+Power banks are the lifeline for many who are often on the road.
 These rectangular devices provide the needed power when the battery on our smartphones runs out.
 Besides that, they save you from scrambling to find a wall adapter and a power outlet.
 All you need to do is plug it in, and that’s it.
-However, one of the most important things to check when buying a portable power bank is its size and weight.
+However, one of the most important things to check is to check the power banks size and capacity.

-So, if you are planning to buy a power bank for your tablet or smartphone, this guide will help you pick the right size power bank for you.
+So, if you are planning to buy a power bank for your tablet or smartphone, this guide will help you pick the right power bank size for you.
 Let’s get started.
+But first,

-First things first, how many devices do you plan to charge on your power bank daily?
+How many devices do you plan to charge on your power bank daily?
 Is it just your smartphone?
-Or, do you plan to fuel your headphones and tablet?
+Or do you plan to fuel your headphones and tablet?

 For instance, wireless earphones like the Apple AirPods Pro have a mere 45.4 mAh battery.
 And smartwatches like the Samsung Galaxy Watch 4 have 361 mAh batteries compared to the whopping 5,000 mAh of the Galaxy S21 Ultra.

-The bottom line is that the number of devices and the type of devices also play a crucial role in buying the right power bank.
+The bottom line is that the number and type of devices also play a crucial role in buying the right power bank size.

 Now, coming to the most important part — what should be the battery capacity of your power bank?
 As noted earlier, the math is simple.
-A small power bank should be enough to provide around a single round and half of the charge cycles for a phone on a good day.
+A small power bank should provide around a single round and half of the charge cycles for a phone on a good day.
 When we say small, we mean around 4,500 mAh – 5,000 mAh power bank.
-These are small devices and should be good enough to charge a budget smartphone fully.
+These small devices should be good enough to charge a budget smartphone fully.

-For example, if you have the Google Pixel 4a, the Miady 5,000 mAh Mini Portable Charger should be good to act as a backup.
+For example, if you have the Google Pixel 7a, the Miisso 6,000 mAh portable charger should be good for backup.

-However, if you have a smartphone with a large battery, it is but natural that you should opt for a heavy-duty power bank.
+However, if you have a smartphone with a large battery or a laptop, you should opt for a heavy-duty power bank.
 However, it’s not as simple as buying a 5,000 mAh power bank to charge a 5,000 mAh smartphone.
 Life should be that simple, no?

-You’ll have to consider the conversion ratio.
-When it comes to smartphones, the power rating is calculated at 5 volts.
+When calculating the power bank capacity, you’ll have to consider the conversion ratio.
+When it comes to smartphones, the power rating is calculated at 5 Volts.

 Thankfully, there’s an easy way to calculate the actual power of each device as per its capacity.